AnswerDotAI/pythonrunscript/README.md

 Run pythonrunscript in `--dry-run` mode to get a preview of how it parses your file and the actions it *would* take.

 Run with `--verbose` to hear copious commentary, and to see all output of subprocess commands.
-Normally, pythonrunscript only prints in case of an installation error.
-Under all circumstances it saves all generated output in a logs directory, as well as saving an `environment-resolved.yml` and a `pip-list.txt` that reflect the exact state of the environment after creation.
+Normally, pythonrunscript only prints logging in case of an installation error.
+It always saves all generated output in a logs directory, as well as saving an `environment-resolved.yml` and a `pip-list.txt` which reflect the exact state of the environment after creation.
 These files are saved in the script’s project directory, in the cache, which is revealed by running with the `--show-cache` command.
-Running with `--clean-cache` erases all cached directories (actually, it moves them to the OS’s temporary directory for automatic disposal).
+Running with `--clean-cache` moves all cached directories to the OS’s temporary directory for automatic disposal.

 ## What about conda dependencies?

 Some popular dependencies, like [cudatoolkit](https://developer.nvidia.com/cuda-toolkit), cannot be installed by pip but need conda.

 To specify conda dependencies, you must add a *conda environment.yml block* or a *conda_install_specs_.txt block*.
 You may use this instead of, or in addition to, a pip requirements.txt block.
-They use two other types of fenced comment blocks.
+They use two other types of inline metadata.
 The environment block is intoduced by ```` /// pythonrunscript-environment-yml ```` and it should contain an environment.yml file verbatim.

 The install spec block is introduced by ```` /// pythonrunscript-conda-install-specs-txt ```` block, and it should introduce conda install specs.
 A conda install spec is simply the string passed to the `conda install` command.
 Conda documents the [exact syntax for a conda install spec](https://conda.io/projects/conda/en/latest/user-guide/concepts/pkg-search.html), which only requires naming the conda package, but also allows specifying the version, the channel, or specific builds.